lconcia/life_sciences_ml_at_tacc/docs/section5/llms_in_biology.rst

 BERT (Bidirectional Encoder Representations from Transformers) deviates from the traditional transformer architecture in that it only uses the encoder portion of the original model.
-Traditional transformers include both an encoder and decoder for sequence-to-sequence tasks like translation, but BERT-like models are designed solely for understanding language, not generating it.
+Traditional transformers include both an encoder and decoder for sequence-to-sequence tasks like translation, but BERT-like models are designed solely for *understanding language*, not generating it.

 The original DNABERT tokenized k-mer sequences with fixed length as input, and added a CLS token (a tag representing meaning of entire sentence), a SEP token (sentence separator) and MASK tokens (to